frederikwilde/qradient/README.md

 where ```-e``` installs it in 'editible' mode, i.e. you can make changes to the package without having to reinstall it afterwards.

 ## contributing
-If you want to contribute, please create a new branch and send a pull request.
+If you want to contribute, please create a new branch and make a pull request.

 ## a note on jupyter notebooks
 The workflow of jupyter notebooks is somewhat unfitting for working with a VCS.